Chloethiel Woodard Smith: Career

 Smith earned her undergraduate degree in architecture from the University of Oregon in 1932 and a master's degree in architecture from Washington University in St. Louis in 1933.
 Early in her career, Smith worked for the Federal Housing Authority and in the 1940s for Berla & Abel.
-She was a professor of architecture at the University de San Andres in La Paz, Bolivia, from 1942 to 1944.
-She formed Keyes, Smith & Satterlee in 1950, and from 1963 to 1983 she practiced in her own firm, Chloethiel Woodard Smith & Associates.
+She was a professor of architecture at the university de San Andres in La Paz, Bolivia, from 1942 to 1944.
+She formed Keyes, Smith, Satterlee & Lethbridge in 1951, and from 1963 to 1983 she practiced in her own firm, Chloethiel Woodard Smith & Associates.

 Smith was responsible for significant project commissions and was selected to serve on various committees that influenced the shaping of post-World War II Washington, D.C.
 In 1952, with Louis Justement, she developed plans for the redevelopment of Washington's Southwest quadrant.
 She completed several projects in the redevelopment, including Capitol Park, Harbour Square, and Waterside Mall, and developed a proposal for a bridge with shops and restaurants spanning the Washington Channel that was inspired by the Ponte Vecchio in Florence, Italy.
 She also designed the National Airport Metro station and the Waterview Townhouses in Reston, Virginia—some of which have spiral steps that descend into a lake—and the Coleson Townhouses, 45 units in a woodland setting, also in Reston.
 At a key intersection in downtown Washington—the corner of Connecticut Avenue and L Street, N.W.—Smith designed three of the four office buildings there; architects and critics have referred to the intersection as "Chloethiel's Corner."
 Overseas, she designed the U.S. Embassy in Paraguay and developed a master plan for Quito, Ecuador.